oikosfigueroa/oikosfigueroa/README.md

 - 👋 Hi, I’m @oikosfigueroa
-- 👀 I’m interested in Data Science and Video Games!
+- 👀 I’m interested in Data Science, NLP and Video Games!
 - 🌱 I’m currently learning everything about NLP !
 - 💞️ I’m looking to collaborate on SpaCy, NLTK, WorldCloud, scikit-learn
 - 📫 How to reach me -> http://karenlfigueroac.com/